Skip to content

 privatevpc.localoverlap.privatevpc.local50.1.1.1

-The request gets the following answer from the most specific matched private hosted zone:
+Then, you receive the following query result from the most specific matched private hosted zone:

 [ec2-user@IAD-BAS-INSTANCE ~]$ dig overlap.privatevpc.local +short